No Medical Exam Term Life Insurance

 But here’s the thing: Although no-exam policies are advertised as such, you may find that you still need to undergo the medical exam for a no-exam policy!
 If your medical or prescription history raises some concerns, the insurance company may require a medical exam to make a better assessment.

 Insurance is about risk.
-If you’re seen as a low-risk individual to insure, you can expect lower rates.
+If you’re seen as a low-risk individual to insure, you can expect lower life insurance rates.
 If you’re high risk, you’ll either pay more or get declined for coverage.
 And the more information available during underwriting, the more confident insurance companies feel about insuring you.

 Is No Medical Exam Term Life Insurance Right for You?